getblocklab/block-lab/CONTRIBUTING.md

 ### Local Setup

 Block Lab development requires Node.js and follows the WordPress coding standards for PHP and JavaScript.
-In order to get your development enviorment setup quickly, simply run the following commands after cloning the plugin from Github:
+In order to get your development environment setup quickly, simply run the following commands after cloning the plugin from Github:

 #### Node